Get More Out Of Life. Get More Out of Music.

 Following are notes I made when I was reading the book “The 4-Hour Work Week” a couple of years ago.

-Here’s the notes I made while reading the book.
+Here are the notes I made while reading the book.

-- Do not let your “job-description” be your ‘self-description”.
+- Do not let your “job description” be your ‘self-description”.

 Always try to pay cash for most stuff.

 It is probably due to the fact that people think twice about purchases when they are using their own cash.